Introduction

 | Infrastructure-as-code (IaC), cloud provisioning, secure variables, VCS integration/pipeline, RBAC (team collaboration), observability | Central registry development (policy-as-code, run tasks, modules), image management, day 2 resource management, network infrastructure management | Cost management and optimization, private DC provisioning, self-service workflows, event notification, API integration |

-Adopt: These customers have recently partnered with HashiCorp and are investing substantially in adopting IaC for their enterprise.
-These customers lay the groundwork for growth by embracing fundamental use cases (as listed in the table above) facilitated by the HCP Terraform platform.
+Adopt: These customers have partnered with HashiCorp in recent months and are investing in adopting IaC for their enterprise.
+These customers lay the groundwork for growth by embracing fundamental use cases (as listed in the preceding table) facilitated by the HCP Terraform platform.

-Scale: Once the platform is available to the wider organization and workloads are provisioned using an efficient, unified workflow, the platform team will need to address issues such as cost management, optimization, and other related use cases.
-These measures will ensure efficient scaling of operations for the organization over time.
+Scale: Once the platform is available to the wider organization and the team provisions workloads using an efficient, unified workflow, the platform team needs to address issues such as cost management, optimization, and other related use cases.
+These measures ensure efficient scaling of operations for the organization over time.

 Prerequisites